ncsys-lab/analog-verification/README.md

     docker run -e MODEL_NAME=vco -i msdsl-optimizer < input.py > output.v

+This uses the versions of msdsl and svreal from [msdsl-examples](msdsl-examples), which are modified to be synthesizable in Yosys.

 ## Old Pipeline: `pipeline`

 This performs similar steps to the Docker pipeline, but uses a Makefile for